-When you’ve reached the end, the trail opens up into a little park with a picnic table and clearing.
-The trail loops around the park and hugs the lake.
+When you’ve reached the end of the Paul’s Tomb hike, the trail opens up into a little park with a picnic table and clearing.
+The trail loops around the park and hugs Okanagan Lake.
 The tomb is on your right, up a small hill.

 The left-hand side of the loop brings you to a rocky outcropping and a secondary trail leads down to the water.

 Paul’s Tomb is a very popular trail, yet the park itself isn’t usually crowded.
 Many people enjoy the hike in, take a walk around the loop, and head back.
 Sometimes families enjoy sports in the clearing or play with their pets.
 It’s most popular in the spring, summer, and fall, although you can still enjoy the trail in the winter.

 This hike is called Paul’s Tomb because there’s a tomb for the Paul family at the end.
 The trail is named after Rembler Paul who built his family’s tomb near their summer cabin on Okanagan Lake.

 The family were avid gardeners and many of the lilacs and irises you see were originally planted by the Pauls.
 After you’ve hiked around Knox Mountain, it’s easy to see why he chose it as their final resting place.